The Case for Learned In-Memory Joins: Learned Indexed Nested Loop Join

 \subsection{Learned-based Hash {\inlj}}

-Instead of directly using a learned index (e.g., {\rmi} or {\rs}~\cite{KMR+20}) in {\inlj}, we provide a variant of a hash index that employs the learned index to build and probe its hash table (i.e., the learned index is used as a hash function)~\cite{SVH+21}.
+Instead of directly using a learned index (e.g., {\rmi} or {\rs}~\cite{KMR+20}) in {\inlj} (e.g., {\linlj}), we can employ a variant of a hash index that only uses the {\cdf}-based models, as a \textit{hash function}, to build and probe a typical hash table~\cite{SVH+21} (i.e., just using the {\cdf}-based models without storing keys in {\rmi}-specific data structures, such as gapped arrays, or applying any buffering optimization).
 Basically, if the input keys are generated from a certain distribution, then the {\cdf} of this distribution maps the data uniformly in the range $[0, 1]$, and the {\cdf} will behave as an order-preserving hash function in a hash table.
-In some cases, the {\cdf}-based models in the learned index can over-fit to the original data distribution, and hence results in less number of collisions compared to traditional hashing, which would still have around 36.7\% regardless of the data distribution (based on the birthday paradox).
-For example, if the data is generated in an incremental time series fashion, or from sequential data with holes (e.g., auto generated IDs with some deletions), the predictability of the gaps between the generated elements determines the amount of collisions, and can be captured accurately using learned models.
-Note that we build the learned index using the entire input relation, and hence its accuracy becomes high.
+In some cases, the {\cdf}-based models can over-fit to the original data distribution, and hence result in less number of collisions compared to traditional hashing, which would still have around 36.7\% regardless of the data distribution (based on the birthday paradox).
+For example, if the data is generated in an incremental time series fashion, or from sequential data with holes (e.g., auto generated IDs with some deletions), the predictability of the gaps between the generated elements determines the amount of collisions~\cite{SVH+21}, and can be captured accurately using learned models.
+Note that we build the {\cdf}-based models using the entire input relation, and hence its accuracy becomes high.
 Our experimental results (Section~\ref{sec:evaluation}) show the effectiveness of the learned-based hash variant in some real and synthetic datasets.